Add Unit Tests for Kestra Plugins

 Example

-This is done the same as any Java unit tests.
-Feel free to use any dependencies, test methods, and start docker containers as you need.
-Kestra tests are Micronaut tests so you can inject any bean in them.
+This works like any other Java unit test.
+You can use additional dependencies, helper methods, and Docker containers when needed.
+Kestra tests are Micronaut tests, so you can inject any bean into them.

 Unit test with a full flow